 ...you just haven't heard them wail yet.

 We believe music is an important part of healthy communities.
 Music means co-creation, entrepreneurship, and youth + adult collaboration.
-A vibrant music scene builds bridges between communities, drives a meaningful creative economy, and makes our city a more desirable place to live and work.
+A vibrant, equitable music scene builds bridges between communities, drives a meaningful creative economy, and makes our city a more desirable place to live and work.

 Despite an ever-renewing pool of incredible musical talent, Boston lacks the infrastructure and the reputation that a sustainable music scene requires.

 That's where we come in.

 Young people need a place to experience live music in Boston.
 With most music venues placing alcohol at the center of their business models, Boston's sizable underage community is left without options.
 Not only is the under-21 audience a valuable economic driver, but it's a very important cultural driver.
 We need spaces where young bands can play their first shows, where kids can see their parents play, and where curation is at the center of the model, not alcohol.

 We share our city with the brightest modern musical talents

 Our colleges and universities attract them, but a disparate native music community and lack of economic opportunity currently fails to retain them.